 Some simple yet effective free golf driving tips for accuracy and length have been included below:

-So often, beginners are seen attempting to smash the ball to peices in the hope of increasing the distance of their drive and impressing thier mates.
-The clubs are designed for different distances, so let your driver do it’s thing.
-A useful golf driving tip here is to concentrate on your swing and the centre of the ball, not the power of your swing.
+So often, beginners are seen attempting to smash the ball to pieces in the hope of increasing the distance of their drive and impressing their mates.
+The clubs are designed for different distances, so let your driver do its thing.
+A useful golf driving tip here is to concentrate on your swing and the center of the ball, not the power of your swing.

 Trying to hit the ball too hard will result in a slice, an air shot, or even a pulled muscle on your part.
 Just take your time, get the motion of your swing correct and let the club do what it was made for.
 Only when you have mastered your swing should you try to hit it harder.

 2. Keep Your Eyes On The Game

 The professional golfer’s eye line is parallel to the target line.
 This is a critical alignment to facilitate the club’s correct path approaching impact.
 If the eyes point to the right of the target, the club will likely come excessively from the inside.
 If the eyes point to the left, the club will be excessively steep.
 Matching the eye line to the target line is a great way to get the club on the correct path.

 3. Keep Your Elbow Attached to Your Hip

 The correct sequence of motion beginning the downswing creates the proper tilt of the right side.
 This allows the right arm to bend, creating a powerful position while ensuring an on-plane attack.
 Keeping the right arm close to the hip encourages the body to drive the arms and club through impact, minimizing the role of the hands during contact.